ethanwinograd/k8_utils/README.md

 # k8_utils
-helpers for working withy kubernetes
+helpers for working with kubernetes